conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

 mkdir UploadFileManager/
 ```

-We will also create a solution file in the new folder
+We will also create a solution file in the new folder.

 ```bash
 dotnet new sln
 ```

-Next we will turn our attention to a common problem that can inadvertently trip you up.
+Next, we will turn our attention to a common problem that can inadvertently trip you up.

 If you have **multiple projects** in a solution, each project has its **own build configuration** and **installed packages**.
 What happens when these are out of sync inadvertently? **Project A is .NET 8 and B is .NET 9** and A depends on B?
 Or **A is using version 1** of a package and **B is using version 2**?